gongpu/gongpu.github.io/_posts/2019-7-3-Use-Gitee-HandBook.md

 5.Check out your code from repository.

-6.Use git,like right button in your idea,git add|git commit|git push your code.
+6.Use git,like right button in your idea,git add & git commit & git push your code.

    -- 6.1 change your github account,modify Windows system certificate,delete other's github account.